joehahn/exes-n-ohs/README.md

 ### jupyter dashboard

 Jupyter-dashboard is an extension that was added on launch via pip_install.txt.
-To manually turn it on, a terminal and then tell jupyter notebook about the jupyter dashboards:
+To manually turn it on, start a terminal and then tell jupyter notebook about the jupyter dashboards:

     sudo jupyter dashboards quick-setup --sys-prefix